-Rose of Jericho was established in 1989 and is a leading manufacturer and supplier of materials used for the decoration and repair of traditional and historic buildings.
+Established in 1989, Rose of Jericho is a leading manufacturer and supplier of materials used for the conservation, repair and decoration of traditional and historic buildings.
 We are fully familiar with the range of issues surrounding the appropriate treatment of older buildings and can advise on, and provide, materials tailored to the needs of individual projects.
-Our clients include The Royal Household, Historic Royal Palaces, Historic England, many Cathedrals and the Landmark and National Trusts, but the majority of our customers live in and love their cottages, townhouses, farmhouses and manor houses throughout the U.K.
+We undertake materials analysis and consultancy and hold a library of British aggregates.

-We manufacture a range of traditional limewash and distemper paints, slake lime and mature lime putty, prepare ready-mixed mortars and plasters, and produce graded stone-dusts and various specialist additives.
-All are suitable for use in older buildings.
-Our paint colours are also available in modern paint types suitable for use in more recent buildings, and artists quality powder pigments are used in all paints.
+We manufacture a range of traditional limewash and distemper paints, slake lime and mature lime putty, prepare ready-mixed mortars and plasters and produce graded stone-dusts and various specialist ingredients.
+All materials are suitable for use in traditional and historic buildings and most are environmentally friendly.

 Our traditional paint colours are also available in modern paint types suitable for use in more recent buildings, with artist quality powder pigments used in all paints.
 We are skilled colourmen and can match most traditional and historic colours, enabling us to provide a colour matching service regularly utilised by many heritage bodies including the National Trust.